Background: Cosmic-Ray Muon

 Shielding Antineutrino Detectors From Background

-Surviving gammas vs. the thickness of water.
+Surviving gamma rays vs. thickness of water.

 Neutron background vs. thickness of water.